-The 7th Edition of the IPS Winter School will introduce some new features.
-This year, in addition to research courses and workshops, we will offer writing and writing workshops for academic texts; elaboration of research projects; publication in international journals; how to work collectively on research and participate in international networks; and a course on reflective methods.
+The 7th Edition of the IPS Winter School introduced some new features.
+In 2022, in addition to research courses and workshops, we offered writing and writing workshops for academic texts; elaboration of research projects; publication in international journals; how to work collectively on research and participate in international networks; and a course on reflective methods.
 The aim is to combine substantive debates and courses with exposure to essential tools for the academic profession today.

 If you have any questions, please contact us. email@example.com

 Last year’s Guest professors:

 - Jeff Huysmans (Queen Mary University of London)

 - Vicki Squire (University of Warwick) (to be confirmed)

 - Kyle Grayson (Newcastle University)

 - Audrey Alejandro (London School of Economics)

 - Engin Isin (Queen Mary University of London)